MattiaRiola/is-pizzeria-project/ReportAsIs.md

 CSF ( derived by us)

-**General**<br>
 - CSF1 fast delivery time of the customer orders <br>
   - CSF11 response time to phone calls
-  - CSF12 mean time to produce a pizza
+  - CSF12 number of pizzas produced per week
   - CSF13 mean time to transport an order
-  - deliver in less than 1h from call if orders are "ASAP"
-  - CSF12 deliver with a max delay of 15 min if delivery time was specified

-- CSF2 quality of the product
+- CSF2 quality of the product and service
   - CSF21 number of complaints from users
   - CSF22 ratings of reviews on JustEat
-  - CSF23 skill level of the pizza chefs

 - CSF3 Marketing efficiency
   - CSF31 Number of new clients